chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 Your code is probably very flexible and powerful at this point.
 If you have the appetite + a larger list of EDGAR files to download + a large enough hard drive + and time, then you could download more than 100GB of 10-K filings and run this analysis across 20 years of data for all publicly traded firms.

 **OOOOR**, even cooler, you are in the ball park of pulling off any analysis you want that needs to harness the power of these filings.
-These four studies are various provocative, great, and (in one case) mine:
+These four studies are variously provocative, great, and (in one case) mine:
 - [Claim: Identifying changes in 10-K/Q filings can generate a 20% alpha](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1658471)
 - [Prof. Hanley measured emerging risks in the financial sector](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2792943)
 - [Build a unique list of competitors for each firm (really powerful!)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1520062)